AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/l1-feedback-form.md

 >
 >The enhanced L1 Feedback feature is being rolled out to select customers.
 If you don't see this feature in your account, View [Add L1 and L3 feedback](/help/migrated/administrators/feature-summary/courses.md#add-l1-and-l3-feedback) for more information on existing feedback feature.
 >
->Contact your Customer Success Manager (CSM) team to enable the new feedback system and learn about the migration timeline, c.
+>Contact your Customer Success Manager (CSM) team to enable the new feedback system and learn about the migration timeline.

 The Level 1 (L1) feedback feature in Adobe Learning Manager allows learners to share their feedback after completing a course or learning path.
 This feedback helps administrators evaluate course quality, instructor effectiveness, and overall learning experience.

-Administrators can now create and manage multiple, reusable feedback forms and assign them to specific courses, learning paths, or certifications.
+Administrators can now create and manage multiple, reusable feedback forms and assign them to specific courses and learning paths.

 The feature provides greater flexibility by allowing administrators to: